When To Trust Your Gut Instinct (& When To Ignore It)

 ”

-When we’re making decisions or entering different kinds of relationships, our gut feelings, although important, can be a fickle guide.
-"The problem is that our recollection of past memories and contexts might not always be accurate and is often dependent on our current emotional state," write Pragya Agarwal, PhD, in her book Sway: Unravelling Unconscious Bias.
+When we’re making decisions or entering different kinds of relationships, our gut feelings – although important – can be a fickle guide.
+"The problem is that our recollection of past memories and contexts might not always be accurate and is often dependent on our current emotional state," writes Dr Pragya Agarwal in her book Sway: Unravelling Unconscious Bias.
 Self-confidence seems to be a key factor in how easily we can make decisions.

 Thirty-one-year-old Nat from south London messages me on Twitter to this effect: "Whenever I try to identify my 'gut feeling' I end up feeling like I must have two guts, like a sheep or something; my innards are no less indecisive than the rest of me."